-For more information about reverse proxying see the Oracle Fusion Middleware Secure Proxy Caching and Load Balancing for Oracle Web Cache.
+For more information about reverse proxying see the Oracle Fusion Middleware Administrator's Guide for Oracle Web Cache.

-3.12.2 Request Filtering
+3.13.2 Request Filtering

 Oracle Web Cache provides request filters to filter incoming HTTP or HTTPS requests to configured sites on the origin server.